AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Join the Associated Auto Insurers Plan of South Carolina

-As a high-risk driver, you may have trouble finding a provider that will accept you.
+If you have other, more serious high-risk driving violations, like a DUI or history of driving without insurance, you may have trouble finding a provider that will accept you.
 If that’s the case and it’s been 60 days of trying and failing to get car insurance in the state, then you can join the Associated Auto Insurers Plan of South Carolina (AAIPSC), which all the state’s licensed insurance providers must participate in.
 Either contact an agent directly or contact someone from the plan.

 • Phone: 866-560-4100; Monday through Friday, 8:30 a.m. through 4:30 p.m.
 ET